semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_GIT\_PROVIDER

-The value of the `SEMAPHORE_GIT_PROVIDER` environment variable holds the information which git provider is repository hosted on.
+The value of the `SEMAPHORE_GIT_PROVIDER` environment variable holds the information of which git provider is repository hosted on.

 Example values: `bitbucket`, `github`